TitanOfficialStudios/2038/README.md

 Clause 4: What is deemed 'inappropriate' is the following: Pornographic Content, and Racial/Discriminatory Content.

-Clause 5: If someone deems something Discriminatory, it will need to be manualy reviewed by the Titan Law Team.
+Clause 5: If someone deems something Discriminatory, it will need to be manually reviewed by the Titan Law Team.